UNCLASSIFIED (U)

 c.
 (U) Prescreening Strategies:

-(1) (U) When IV prescreening appears justified, you should employ one of three mechanisms:
+(1) (U) When IV prescreening appears justified, you should employ mechanisms such as:

-(b) (U) Document review by the IV unit before interview for cases in which petitions were filed at the consular section; or
+(b) (U) Document review by the IV unit before interview.

 (2) (U) Regardless of how you choose to prescreen IV cases, you must coordinate prescreening programs with VO and should not begin without prior authorization: